Finding work experience

 Care-giving work experience

 • Use the UoM Volunteer Hub to find volunteering experiences.
-For care-related opportunities take a look at the themes: ‘Healthy living and active lifestyles’, ‘Children and young people’ and ‘Supporting adults’.
+For care-related opportunities explore these themes: ‘Healthy living and active lifestyles’, ‘Children and young people’ and ‘Supporting adults’.

 Online opportunities